-Robert D’Loren has been the CEO of Xcel Brands, Inc. (NASDAQ:XELB) since 2011.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-Then we’ll look at a snap shot of the business growth.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Robert D'Loren has been the CEO of Xcel Brands, Inc. (NASDAQ:XELB) since 2011.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Robert D'Loren's Compensation Compare With Similar Sized Companies?

-According to our data, Xcel Brands, Inc. has a market capitalization of US$31m, and pays its CEO total annual compensation worth US$1.9m.
-(This number is for the twelve months until December 2017).
-While we always look at total compensation first, we note that the salary component is less, at US$873k.
-We examined a group of similar sized companies, with market capitalizations of below US$200m.
-The median CEO compensation in that group is US$416k.
+Our data indicates that Xcel Brands, Inc. is worth US$31m, and total annual CEO compensation is US$1.9m.
+(This number is for the twelve months until December 2018).
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$889k.
+We took a group of companies with market capitalizations below US$200m, and calculated the median CEO total compensation to be US$495k.

-It would therefore appear that Xcel Brands, Inc. pays Robert D’Loren more than the median CEO remuneration at companies of a similar size, in the same market.
-However, this fact alone doesn’t mean the remuneration is too high.
+As you can see, Robert D'Loren is paid more than the median CEO pay at companies of a similar size, in the same market.
+However, this does not necessarily mean Xcel Brands, Inc. is paying too much.
 We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

 You can see a visual representation of the CEO compensation at Xcel Brands, below.

 On average over the last three years, Xcel Brands, Inc. has shrunk earnings per share by 34% each year (measured with a line of best fit).
 It achieved revenue growth of 17% over the last year.